frankred/jSona/README.md

 Default startup volume.
 Will be overwritten by jSona (always save the recently changed volume).

 ###FOLDERS
 Your music folders.
-Care of JSON-Syntax and correct backslashes (/).
+Care of JSON-Syntax and correct backslashes (/). jSona also supports the usage of the Uniform Naming Convention and folders in a network (e.g.: "\\\\servername\folder\path").
 See example above...

 ###PLAYBACK_MODE
 Playbackmode of jSona.
 Choose one of them: {NORMAL, SHUFFLE}.
 Will be overwritten by jSona (always save the recently changed playback mode).